ameeracadam/Masterclass/task3_docker/Task3.md

 For Mac:
 -   Click on this [link](https://docs.docker.com/v17.09/docker-for-mac/install/).
 Select on **Get Docker for Mac (Stable)**.
 This is the installer for Docker Desktop (Mac)
 -   Navigate to the directory you've installed Docker in.
 Double click on `Docker.dmg` to open the installer.
 Drag the whale to the Applications folder.
--   Doucle ckick `Docker.app` in Applications to start Docker.
+-   Doucle click `Docker.app` in Applications to start Docker.
 -   You will be asked to authorise Docker with your system password after launching it.
 Privileged access is needed to install networking components and links to Docker apps.
 -   The whale in the status bar will indicate that Docker is running and accessible from a terminal.